Positives

 Summary

-The Capita Aeronaut is one of the more directional rides in their all-mountain to freeride line.
+The Capita Aeronaut is one of the more directional rides in their all-mountain-to-freeride line.
 It's bucky and bouncy in uneven snow, but it sure pops well on an ollie.
 Update 2025: Other than a very minor upgrade to the base, the Aeronaut did not change for 2025.
-I rode it again and it felt the same.
-An updated review is coming because I wanted to try it in a size 161.
+I rode it again, in a 161, and while it fit me a little better, it wasn't any more damp/less bucky.

 Where To Buy